juliendenize/eztorch/docs/source/contributions/sce_mvap.md

 ## Acknowledgment

-This publication was made possible by the use of the Factory-AI supercomputer, financially supported by the Ile-de-France Regional Council, and the HPC resources of IDRIS under the allocation 2022-AD011013575 made by GENCI.
+This publication was made possible by the use of the Factory-AI supercomputer, financially supported by the Ile-de-France Regional Council and the HPC resources of IDRIS under the allocation 2022-AD011013575 made by GENCI.

 ## Citation